 The first in a month full of exciting holidays like Christmas and New Year's Eve, Hanukkah kicks off the holiday spirit!
-Use family time to check out 60 things to do with kids in NYC this winter, go for a skate on one of the city's best ice-skating rinks or take a trip to grab a cup of delicious hot chocolate.
+Use the family time to see a massive menorah lighting, check as many items as you can off our list of 50 things to do in the winter, go for a skate on one of the city's best ice-skating rinks or take a trip to grab a cup of the best hot chocolate in NYC.

 What is Hanukkah?